AdobeDocs/genstudio-for-performance-marketing.en/help/user-guide/content/best-practices-for-templates.md

 Templates significantly reduce the time and effort required to generate new content by providing a starting point that includes pre-configured layouts and design elements.

-You can learn about basic template elements and procedures in [Work with Templates](use-templates.md).
-And deep-dive into [customizing a template](customize-template.md) for use in your next campaign.

 Use the following recommendations when using templates with GenStudio for Performance Marketing: